Fedora Magazine editorial meetings

 #info Week of <MONTH DD>: <NN.N>K pageviews -- <COMMENT>

-#topic 2/ In progress followup #info Looking at the 'in progress' column, is there something that's been finished?
-Anything to follow up on with its author? #link Board: https://teams.fedoraproject.org/project/asamalik-fedora-magazine/kanban
+#topic 2/ in progress followup #info Looking at the 'in progress' column, is there something that's been finished?
+Anything to follow up on with its author? #link board: https://pagure.io/fedora-magazine-newsroom/boards/articles

 Review anything that’s in progress.
 If an article is stuck in progress for a long time without an update, contact the author and ask them if they still plan to finish their work.

-Anything that’s already finished can be moved to the Finished column.
+Anything that’s already finished and commented so by the author can be moved to the "review" column.

 You may also want to check the QA calendar for upcoming test days so that we can expect a new post submission.
 These tend to come in with very short notice, so the Editor of the Week should use their best judgment in deciding when to publish.